 The tibia may be shortened, dysplastic, or absent.
 The tibia may also present as an anlage—a fibrous remnant that does not appear on x-rays.

-Fibula is normal or dysplstic.
+The fibula is normal or dysplastic.
 It is often dislocated from the knee.
 Foot deformities are present as well.

 The spectrum of the tibial deficiency ranges from a congenitally short tibia with relative fibular overgrowth to complete absence of the tibia

 The absence of tibia can be distinguished from fibular hemimelia and congenital deficiency of knee.

 [foot and ankle are always in varus with the absence of tibia and almost always in valgus in fibular hemimelia.]